danielenapo/AugmentedTwins/README.md

 # tesi
-Augmented Reality Android app that can interact with IoT objects through an AR interface
+Augmented Reality Android app that can interact with IoT objects through an AR interface. made using Unity ARFoundation and Android ARCore.